KashafAbbas/fastapi_git_project/README.md

 ## 📄 Swagger UI

-You can test the API using Swagger UI here:
+You can test the API through the interactive Swagger UI:

 ```
 http://127.0.0.1:8000/docs